hube12/DecompilerMC/README.md

   --side SIDE, -s SIDE  The side you want to decompile (either client or
                         server)
   --clean, -c           Clean old runs
-  --force, -f           Force resolving conflict by replacing old files.
-  --forceno, -fn        Force resolving conflict by creating new directories.
+  --force, -f           Force resolve conflicts by replacing old files.
+(Use if a specific path is necessary) --forceno, -fn        Force resolve conflicts by creating new directories.
   --decompiler DECOMPILER, -d DECOMPILER
                         Choose between fernflower and cfr.
   --nauto, -na          Choose between auto and manual mode.